 Ambush on Dogra regiment: NIA files second supplementary chargesheet

-New Delhi, July 06: The National Investigation has filed a second supplementary chargesheet against 19 persons in connection with the ambush on Indian Army personnel in Chandel.
+New Delhi, July 06: The National Investigation (NIA) has filed a second supplementary chargesheet against 19 persons in connection with the ambush on Indian Army personnel in Chandel.

 The NIA found that in pursuance of the conspiracy hatched by senior leaders of the group, 20 armed cadres belonging to three banned terrorist organisations, namely KCP (Noyon Faction), NSCN (Khaplang Faction) and KYKL, equipped with sophisticated arms, ammunitions and explosives laid an ambush on the convoy.